Teaching and Learning

 We aim to build in our children a set of values which give them the best chance of being successful well-rounded, happy individuals who are prepared for the next steps of their lives.
 We feel our children are developing these values really well –

-To prepare our children for their future lives we-
+To prepare our children for their future lives we strive to-

 - Give them knowledge and skills so that they are independent learners and participators in life

 - Have enthusiasm and motivation to want to learn both now and in the future.

 - Celebrate failure, and learn from it, building Growth - Mindset.

 - Nurture positive relationships and model what they look like.

 - Develop competent IT skills and a knowledge of how to stay safe online.

 - Build self-confidence and resilience.

 - Teach them how to keep themselves safe